nathaneastwood/fablore/src/main-story/16-rosetta/to-halt-the-dark.md

 "You did, little sister.
 You ran.
 I protected you.
 And what did you do?"
 His face hovered before hers, his eyes weeping black tears, his blue lips twisted with grief.
 "You left me."

-"I—"
+"I-"

 Skeletal fingers choked the words from her throat.
 Pain drove the false memories from her mind.
 Too late she tried to raise Edge of Autumn, only to find her wrists trapped in vices of bone.

 Xilin drew back towards the monster's mouth, the cadaverous form dragging Ira with him.
 She struggled, to no avail, as the creature's jaws widened to receive her.

 "Welcome home, Ira," Xilin hissed.
-"We shall be a family—"
+"We shall be a family-"

 A whistle of steel cut through air.
 A blade punched into Xilin's face, splitting the skull between his eyes.
 The effigy didn't scream, but behind him the Puppeteer did.
 Its claws released her and Ira scurried back, her mind now fully clear, her brother just a fleshy apparition, hanging dead on the end of the Puppeteer's appendage.